 This course presents a comprehensive study of United States history from 1877 to the present.
-Emphasis is placed on the mastery of basic skills.
-These include study habits, reading for comprehension and interpretation, written and oral expression, as well as social studies skills.
-This course fulfills the United States History graduation requirements.
+Emphasis is placed on study habits, reading for comprehension and interpretation, written and oral expression, as well as social studies skills.
+Note: This course fulfills the United States History graduation requirements.